Difference Between Bipolar and BPD, Causes, Risk Factors, Complications & Symptoms

 Bipolar vs BPD Test – Bipolar Disorder vs Borderline Personality

 The main difference between Bipolar Disorder vs Borderline Personality lies in the presentation of mood swings and the force of impulsivity.
 People with Bipolar Disorder will have more distinct periods of mania and depression, while those with BPD experience a more continuous cycle of unstable moods.
-Additionally, people with BPD tend to display more self-destructive impulsivity than those with Bipolar Disorder.
+Additionally, people with BPD display more self-destructive impulsivity than those with Bipolar Disorder.

 What Is Borderline Personality Disorder?